 Cathedral of the Theotokos, Vilnius

-The cathedral was built during the reign of the Grand Duke of Lithuania Algirdas for his Orthodox second wife Uliana of Tver in 1346.
-In 1495 the marriage between Grand Duke Aleksandras of Lithuania and Helena of Moscow, daughter of Ivan III, was held in the cathedral in the presence of Saint Macarius.
-It was there that Helena was buried in 1513.
-In 1748, the cathedral was abandoned after a major fire and the building was used for various other purposes.
-It was reconstructed in the Baroque style in 1785.
-The cathedral was once again destroyed by the Russian army during the Kościuszko Uprising.
+The cathedral was built in 1346 during the reign of Grand Duke Algirdas for his Orthodox second wife, Uliana of Tver.
+It is one of the oldest buildings in Vilnius and has witnessed many important events in Lithuania's history.
+The cathedral was the site of the marriage between Grand Duke Aleksandras of Lithuania and Helena of Moscow, daughter of Ivan III, which took place in 1495 in the presence of Saint Macarius.
+Helena was later buried there in 1513.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Vilnius.
-Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from iTunes App Store or Google Play.
+Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.

 Cathedral of the Theotokos on Map